 Film: “Holy Rollers: The True Story of Card Counting Christians”

-In addition to the normal class meeting time, the facilitators will be holding weekly office hours.
+In addition to the normal class meeting time, the facilitators will be holding office hours as necessary.
 These office hours will be used as a tool to allow students to have more formal practice with course material, in addition to open discussion and questions with facilitators as necessary.
 The office hours will also be used as makeup times for tests should students not pass or miss a test.

 Contrary to popular belief, card counting is not an inherently complex skill and it does not require a genius-level intellect to succeed.
 Even those with a basic or intermediate knowledge of math or statistics can still be successful at card counting.
 However, the only way to be successful in counting cards is to practice, and practice a lot!
 Speed and precision are the keys to playing optimal positive strategy in blackjack, and the best way to improve these is through consistent practice.
 We will have time to practice each week in class, and to pass the tests you will HAVE to practice outside of class as well.
 We recommend at least half an hour a day of practice outside of class.
 Most importantly, we’d like everyone to have fun!
 Card counting is a unique and rewarding skill and through practice and effort, everyone taking the class should be thoroughly proficient by the end of the semester.